Schedule: Responsible Travel Week 2020 - Planeta.com

 Schedule

 Welcome to Responsible Travel Week 2020, February 10-16.
-This page will be updated before and during the week.
+This page will be updated during the week.

 Background

 Planeta.com invites readers and friends to our annual Responsible Travel Week.
-2020 is the 12th year for Responsible Travel Week (RTWeek) and Planeta.com‘s 21st year of innovative, community-driven, online conferencing.
+2020 is the 12th year for Responsible Travel Week (RTWeek) and Planeta.com‘s 21st year of innovative, community-driven, listener-supported, online conferencing.
 Participation is free and pay what you want.

 Monday